3 rules to measure price elasticity and boost profit margins

 Why is price elasticity necessary for your e-commerce?

 Customers react to price changes.
 Therefore, it's alpha and omega that you know the price elasticity of your products and continuously follow up on whether the price elasticity changes to see if your products become more or less price sensitive.
-In addition, you probably know how difficult it can be to price the products in one's e-Commerce.
+In addition, you probably know how difficult it can be to price the products in one's e-commerce.
 With an insight into how elastic or inelastic the goods are, you can strategically start working with pricing, thus increasing your earnings.

 • For elastic items, you can reduce prices to increase sales volume and improve your price perception in the market.
 The price elasticity for such a product will be more than 1.